Program Description

 MSA Graduation Requirements

-Students must be found suitable for clinical practice.
+3. Students must be found suitable for clinical practice.
 Suitability for clinical practice is assessed through overall performance, including didactic course GPA (numerically graded with minimum passing score for each course determined by each course instructor) and clinical course performance (graded by evaluations from faculty, comprehensive exams and professionalism scoring).
 For more information, please refer to the MSA Student Handbook.

-Student must have completed degree requirements of 100 semester credit hours, a minimum of 650 anesthetic cases, and a minimum of 2,500 clinical hours.
+4. Students must have completed degree requirements of 100 semester credit hours, a minimum of 650 anesthetic cases, and a minimum of 2,500 clinical hours.

 MSA Student Grievance Policy

 Concerns that cannot be resolved through informal grievance procedures may be addressed through the filing of a formal grievance.
 Following the unsatisfactory resolution of an informal grievance, the student may file a formal written grievance to the MSA Program Director within seven (7) calendar days of the failed resolution.
-The Program Director will meet with appropriate parties (students, Assistant Program Director(s), Didactic Director, Medical Director(s)) to seek a resolution that is in the best interest of the individual student, student body, and the MSA Program as a whole.
+The Program Director will meet with appropriate parties (students, Assistant Program Director(s), Didactic Director, Medial Director(s)) to seek a resolution that is in the best interest of the individual student, student body, and the MSA program as a whole.
 The Program Director may resolve the issue or invoke a MSA P&P Committee hearing to assist in finding an appropriate resolution.
 The Program Director will respond, in writing, within ten (10) working days of receiving the written complaint.
 The student will be notified in writing of the resolution, as will any other pertinent parties.
-The student has the right to formally appeal the decision of the MSA P&P Committee or the Program Director, in writing, to the Chair of the Department of Anesthesiology, Critical Care and Pain Medicine within seven (7) calendar days of receiving the appealed decision.
+The student had the right to formally appeal the decision of the MSA P&P Committee or the Program Director, in writing, to the Chair of the Department of Anesthesiology, Critical Care and Pain Medicine within seven (7) calendar days of receiving the appealed decision.
 The Chair of the Department of Anesthesiology will make a final decision.
 If the student feels this resolution does not follow university policy or was made with bias, the student has seven (7) calendar days from the date of receiving the decision from the Chair of the Department of Anesthesiology to formally write to the Dean of the McGovern Medical School.
 In this case, the Dean will review the written grievance and previous recommended resolutions and decide on the final resolution of the matter.
 The Dean will respond, in writing, within ten (10) working days of receiving the appeal request.
 The student will be notified, in writing, of the resolution, as will any other pertinent parties.
 The decision of the Dean is final.

-For more information, please refer to HOOP Policy 220 Student Complaints.
+For more information, please refer to HOOP Policy 220, Student Complaints.